 We look forward to welcoming you to the Danau Girang Field Centre.
 The following provides useful information for your stay at the centre.

 The Kota Kinabalu International Airport is the main airport in Sabah.
 A number of domestic and international flights operate from this airport.
-You could choose to stay at a hotel in Kota Kinabalu for the night, or you can travel directly to DGFC, however you should be aware that travel between Kota Kinabalu and DGFC takes at least 6 hours by car.
+You could choose to stay at a hotel in Kota Kinabalu for the night, or you can travel directly to DGFC, however you should be aware that travel between Kota Kinabalu and DGFC takes between 6-8 hours.
 You can also choose to fly directly to Sandakan from Kuala Lumpur, with Malaysian Airlines or Air Asia.

 Travel information is available from DGFC giving all the details about ways of travelling between the international airport in Kota Kinabalu and DGFC.
 Please inform the DGFC Director, Dr Benoît Goossens, of your arrival details once known.